Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/preserve-client-ip.md

 You have three options:

-- L4 Network Load Balancer, with [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller)
+- L4 Network Load Balancer, with [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller):
   In this case, you can use the Proxy Protocol method to preserve Client IP address together with `ExternalTrafficPolicy: Cluster`.
-- L4 in-tree Network Load Balancer with the `service.beta.kubernetes.io/aws-load-balancer-type: nlb` annotation In this case you need to use `ExternalTrafficPolicy: Local` to preserve the Client IP address.
+- L4 in-tree Network Load Balancer with the `service.beta.kubernetes.io/aws-load-balancer-type: nlb` annotation:
+  In this case you need to use `ExternalTrafficPolicy: Local` to preserve the Client IP address.
-- L7 Load Balancer
+- L7 Load Balancer:
   In this case, you need to use the HTTP headers method to preserve the Client IP address.